3bbaas/awesome-egypt/README.md

 - [Cairo C++ Meetup](https://www.meetup.com/cairo-c-c-meetup-group/) - Cairo C++ Meetup Group is for professionals and beginners interested in C++/C, exchange of experience and networking.
 - [Embedded Meetup](linkedin.com/company/embeddedmeetup) - Enabling the collaboration between technology hubs, industry experts,  and entrepreneurs will offer better opportunities for individuals and the whole ecosystem.
 - [Backend Builders](https://x.com/BackendBuilders) - A thriving community of backend developers to connect, learn, and inspire together.
+- [BLEU](discord.gg/sjU9VCT3h4) - A community for Arab programmers on Discord, hosting virtual meetups on various topics.

 ### Podcasts